 • I often use two or three grams of concentrated wheat sprouts for a minimum of six weeks early in the therapy.

 • To directly remove inflammation and swelling, make a combination of herbs that reduce heat or heat and dampness such as ashwaghanda root, boswellia gum, honeysuckle flower, licorice root, raw rehmannia root, rhubarb root, willow bark, guduchi stem, and turmeric root (concentrated to be high in curcumin)

-• Essential fatty acids are critical to use
+• Essential fatty acids (Omega-3 fish oils or flaxseed oil) are critical to use

-• To modulate the immune system and reduce autoimmune attack, use either (a) low-dose prednisone (b) moducare or (c) isocort.
+• To modulate the immune system and reduce autoimmune attack, assuming the patient cannot tolerate biologics, use either (a) low-dose prednisone (b) high doses of vitamin D3.
 This part of the protocol is critical, not as an end in itself, but to buy time for the cleansing and dietary therapies to work.

 • To strengthen the connective tissue itself, choose from herbs and nutrients like glucosamine sulfate, gotu kola leaf, bamboo sap (Bambusa species), flavonoid-rich fruits, multi-mineral combinations, hawthorn, stoneroot and MSM.
 In scleroderma cases, MSM is also useful topically, as a cream.